 The average suburb is not self-contained.
 If you add in all the businesses, workplaces, industry, transportation and other infrastructures required to do that... it will start to feel rather more crowded.

 Cities (which contain all those things) are far far denser than suburbs.
 Manhattan is a hundred times denser than that, the whole of Los Angeles has a density of over ten times that.
 So no, still plenty sparse.

 Asimov also indicated that the structure of Trantor extended more than a mile underground and up to several hundred stories above ground.
 Taking into account the additional area therefore available, which may be a few hundred times the land area, the problem with Trantor isn't overcrowding, it's finding someone else to talk to face to face.

-Unless you use the large version of "billion", in which case you really do need hundreds of stories above and below ground to cram half a million people into every square mile.
+Unless you use the largenote properly termed "long scale" version of billion - that is, what is commonly called a trillion nowadays.
+In which case you really do need hundreds of stories above and below ground to cram half a million people into every square mile.